 - Make sure the mattress you select has a set of border rods going all around the top and the bottom of the mattress.
 These not only help the mattress keep its shape, add to its durability and keep it from sagging prematurely but they also help improve its edge support tremendously, making it less likely that kids will fall off the bed or into a gap between the mattress and the rails.

 - Whereas foam mattresses often weigh less than 10 pounds, coiled spring mattresses can weigh, on average, between 15 and 25 pounds.
-You should keep this in mind if you have back problems, would prefer to not deal with these heavier mattresses, or simply cringe at the idea of changing sheets or turning over such “monstrosities.”
+You should keep this in mind if you have back problems or would prefer to not deal with these heavier mattresses.

-- Coiled spring mattresses are sometimes used like impromptu trampolines by naughty kids and their older siblings when no adult supervision is at hand—since this can be dangerous for kids and bad for the mattress, by all means take precautions against this possibility.
+- Coiled spring mattresses are sometimes used like impromptu trampolines by naughty kids and their older siblings when no adult supervision is at hand—since this can be dangerous for kids and bad for the mattress, always take precautions against this possibility.

-- Make sure that the mattress you select fits snugly into your crib or toddler bed—in other words, make sure that the crib/bed and the mattress are standard sized products; if you get an odd sized mattress (although the crib and bed can also be odd-sized, especially if you got it from a country with a different perception of “standard size”).
+- Make sure that the mattress you select fits snugly into your crib or toddler bed—in other words, make sure that the crib/bed and the mattress are standard sized products.
+If you get an odd sized mattress, then most likely it was made in a country with a different perception of “standard size”.